Cheapest Car to Insure for Teenagers

 How to Choose a Cheap Car to Insure

 When insuring teenage drivers, your chosen car can greatly affect insurance rates.
-Balance safety, affordability and practicality — not just cater to your teen’s preferences.
+Balance safety, affordability and practicality rather than just catering to your teen's preferences.
 Factors like vehicle size, theft risk, repair costs and safety features determine premiums.
-Consider these factors and overall ownership costs to make an informed decision that fits your teen’s needs and your budget.
+Consider these factors and overall ownership costs to find a policy that fits your teen’s needs and your budget.

 1. 1